winglang/wing/rfcs/sprint4.md

 - Finalize the work to setup the Discord server for the community.
 - Make sure `docs/wingsdk-api.md` is generated (basically it's projen's `API.md` of the Wing SDK).
 - Continuous release of Wing Console (from its own repository), separate version line.
+- Since we require node.js installed on your system, there is currently no immediate need to bundle the node runtime into the compiler.